Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Dementia is a condition of the brain leading to problems with:

 People with dementia, even in the early stages, may have trouble with driving.
+Dementia has many causes (see below), and only one of those is Alzheimer’s.

-Normal vs. Abnormal Memory Problems
+Normal Memory Problems of Aging vs. Abnormal Memory Problems

 Getting Diagnosed

 It is important that people with symptoms of dementia be evaluated to determine the cause of the illness.
-This can be done by a doctor who specialized in neurology, psychiatry, geriatrics, or internal or family medicine.
+This can be done by a doctor who specializes in neurology, psychiatry, geriatrics, or internal or family medicine.

 Reversible Dementia